alessandropedone/cauchy-kowalevski-theorem/README.md

 Additionally, there is a section dedicated to three historically crucial examples for understanding PDEs and another dedicated to its two fundamental applications: the Holmgren theorem and the Cartan-Kähler theorem.

-__Keywords__: PDEs, method of characteristics, analyticity/holomorphy, power series, method of majorants, Cauchy-Kovalevskaya, Holmgren, and Cartan-Kähler theorems
+__Keywords__: PDEs, characteristics method, analyticity/holomorphy, power series, method of majorants, Cauchy-Kovalevskaya, Holmgren, and Cartan-Kähler theorems